Urgent treatment centre at Teddington Memorial Hospital

 What is an urgent treatment centre (UTC)?

 This is where you go if you need urgent medical attention, but A&E isn’t the appropriate place.
-It is a GP-led service, open for 12 hours every day of the week, every week of the year – including bank holidays.
+It is usually a GP-led service, open for 12 hours every day of the week, every week of the year – including bank holidays.
+The Teddington service is run by nurses and other healthcare professionals, supported by a GP.

 Why has the service been renamed as an urgent treatment centre?